MicrosoftDocs/connected-spaces/articles/mobile-app-add-cameras.md

     ![Plus sign button](media/add-camera.PNG "Plus sign button")

 2. To get the list of available cameras, enter the starting and ending IP addresses, and the RTSP port.
-For more information on IP range and port, see [Prepare your network for Azure Stack Edge](ase-install.md).
+For more information on IP range and port, see [Prepare your network for Azure Stack Edge Pro](ase-install.md).

     ![Camera IP range and port](media/camera-ip-range.PNG "Camera IP range and port")